AMULETAnalytics/UCLAIntroDataScience/README.md

 5/3/2019 - It is imperative that students turn in answers for Homework #1 now.
 I will be posting solutions for the assignment soon.
 After that point, submissions will no longer be accepted.

-4/29/2019 - HOMEWORK #2 has been posted, please download now.
-The assignment is due: Tuesday night class, May 14, and Thursday night class, May 16.
+4/29/2019 - UPDATED!
+HOMEWORK #2 has been posted, please download now.
+The assignment is due: Tuesday night class, May 21, and
+Thursday night class, May 23.

 4/22/2019 - As we may not get to R dates/times in the lecture, here is a hint for Question #10 on Homework #1: tak a look at the R functions: Sys.time() and as.POSIXct()